LightDestory/deluge-NotificationsPlus/README.md

 Now you must save the settings by clicking on "Apply" button.

-Now that you Telegram integration is enabled and configured, go to `Preferences -> Notifications -> Subscriptions` and enable the Telegram notification for your desidered Event.
+Now that you Telegram integration is enabled and configured, go to `Preferences -> NotificationsPlus -> Subscriptions` and enable the Telegram notification for your desidered Event.

 ## Development